-Does it really matter if you apply face oil before moisturizer?
-Or if your sunscreen goes on first or last?
+Does it really matter if you apply your face oil before your moisturizer?
+Or if you put on your vitamin C after your retinol?

 The answer is YES.

 You might have the most amazing skincare products in the world, but if you're applying them in the wrong order, you could be wasting your precious time and money.

 In this tutorial, you will learn:

 - Why the order of skincare products matters

 - How to apply your skincare products in the morning

 - How to apply your skincare products at night

 - When to use optional extras like wipes, mists, masks and tools

 Plus, I've got a free cheat sheet for you to download at the end of this article!